3 Longevity Supplements Your Eyes Don’t Need — And the Ones They Do

 Resveratrol has extremely low bioavailability; most of it is metabolised before it can circulate.
 Even when absorbed, it rarely reaches neural, vascular or retinal tissues in meaningful amounts.
 And while it is often promoted as a supplement that activates sirtuins and supports senescence, human data is inconsistent and usually requires far higher doses than typical supplements provide.

 Procyanidins circulate at much higher levels and reach tissues that resveratrol rarely touches, such as the retina, optic nerve, blood vessels and connective tissue.
-They deliver potent antioxidant and tissue level protection in real biological conditions, not just in test tubes.
-And unlike resveratrol, grape seed extract meaningfully influences senescence pathways by reducing the SASP, the inflammatory signals released by ageing cells, while also supporting mitochondrial stability and healthier cellular turnover.
-Although resveratrol is often promoted for sirtuin activation, these effects are inconsistent at real-world doses, whereas grape seed extract provides reliable, multi-pathway longevity support.
+They deliver potent antioxidant protection in real biological conditions, not just in test tubes.
+And unlike resveratrol, grape seed extract has more consistent evidence for influencing senescence-related pathways by reducing components of the SASP (the inflammatory signals released by ageing cells), while also supporting mitochondrial stability and healthier cellular turnover.

 The outcome: grape seed extract delivers the longevity benefits people hope for from resveratrol, with real absorption, real tissue penetration and real relevance for visual health.